5 May 2025

 Trusting your teen works the same way.
 Gradually loosening your grip gives them the ability to learn through experience, while still knowing you’re there if they need you.

-Before you hand over the car keys, start with something simple.- Ask them to wake up on their own for school—no reminders.
+- Ask them to wake up on their own for school—no reminders.

 - Let them plan their own schedule for homework and free time.